NVIDIA/aistore/docs/python_api.md

 ```

 Renames bucket in AIStore cluster.
 Only works on AIS buckets.
-Returns xaction id that can be used later to check the status of the asynchronous operation.
+Returns job ID that can be used later to check the status of the asynchronous operation.

 **Arguments**: